GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

     # Downloading and preparing datasets
     git clone https://github.com/ZoeYang2020/dataset_for_pg_workshop

-    # copy the 4Sim.fa dataset to your work directory
+    # Copy the 4Sim.fa dataset to your work directory
     cp dataset_for_pg_workshop/datasets_for_PangenomeGraphConstruction_pg_workshop/4Sim.fa ./
     ```